 The Tyndall effect explains the phenomenon of scattering of light by the colloidal particles in its path that results in the pattern of bright glowing cones in the fluid.
 The Brownian Motion is related to the phenomenon of random motion of colloidal particles in the fluid.

-In chemistry, solutions are the mixture of two or more homogenous substances in a specific amount and can be varied up to the limit of solubility.
+As per the language of chemistry, When two or more homogenous substances are mixed in a specific amount and can be mixed up to the certain limit of solubility are known as solutions.
 The term solution is not only applicable to liquids, but it covers gases and solids also.

 In this post, we will be highlighting the points on which the two terms, Tyndall effect and Brownian Motion differs.
 We will also provide a brief description of them.